Tenterhook: Cloth-making

-After a piece of cloth was woven, it still contained oil and dirt from the fleece; a craftsmen known as a fuller (in Scotland, tucker, waulker), cleaned the woollen cloth in a fulling mill, and thereafter dried it without allowing the fabric to shrink.
+After a piece of cloth was woven, it still contained oil and dirt from the fleece; a craftsman known as a fuller (in Scotland, tucker, waulker), cleaned the woollen cloth in a fulling mill, and thereafter dried it without allowing the fabric to shrink.
 To this end, the fuller stretched the wet cloth over a large wooden frame, called a tenter (from Latin tendere 'to stretch'), leaving it to dry outdoors.
 The lengths of wet cloth were stretched on the tenter using tenterhooks, hooked nails made with a long shank that was driven into the wooden tenter frame around its perimeter, on which the selvedges were fixed so that the cloth would retain its shape and size as it dried.

+Weavers' cotteges at 26-29, Chapel Street, Buckfastleigh, Devon.
+The top floor comprises a row of tenter lofts.

-Historically, tentergrounds (alternatively, tenter-fields), large open spaces full of tenters, wherever cloth was made, and as a result the word "tenter" is found in place names throughout the United Kingdom and its former colonial possessions, for example several streets in Spitalfields, London, and Tenterfield House in Haddington, East Lothian, Scotland, which in turn gave its name to Tenterfield in New South Wales, Australia.
+Historically there were tentergrounds (alternatively, tenter-fields), large open spaces full of tenters, wherever cloth was made, and as a result the word "tenter" is found in place names throughout the United Kingdom and its former colonial possessions, for example several streets in Spitalfields, London, and Tenterfield House in Haddington, East Lothian, Scotland, which in turn gave its name to Tenterfield in New South Wales, Australia.
+Alternatively, tenters could be indoors, such as in the louvred tenter lofts of the Grade II* listed weavers' cottages in Buckfastleigh, Devon.

 The word tenter is still used today to refer to production line machinery employed to stretch polyester films and similar fabrics.
 The spelling stenter is also found.